-Everything you need to know (and maybe a little more) for when you meet the Camp Directors at our Job Fairs!
+Everything you need to know (and maybe a little more) for when you're preparing that all important final camp interview.

 Camp directors are looking for people who are friendly and want to be there.
 It’s a simple way to make you look confident - even if you’re not feeling it at that moment.

 In a virtual setting where you can't convey as much with body language, a big smile goes a long way.

 Plus, smiling is infectious so get your interviewer in a good mood straight away.

 Researching the camp’s before will set you in good stead.
 Talk about their facilities - maybe you liked the look of their waterfront or perhaps their camp video caught your eye?

 Camp director’s will notice if you’ve taken the time to find out about their camp, plus it’s a really great talking point and a quick way to break the ice!

 Don't forget, our Camp Leaders team will be available throughout the day via phone, email and LiveChat to cover any pre/post-interview questions you may have.

 3. Prepare your key answers

 When speaking to the directors - they’ll want to know what you can do.